Increase in eosinophil cationic protein is one of the reasons for the cerebrovascular diseases and related neurological disorders

 - Neurotoxic effect of ECP

-- Relationship between increased ECP level and vascular spasms
+- Connection between increased ECP level and vascular spasms

 Various cerebrovascular diseases and concomitant neurological disorders may be connected with an increased level of eosinophil cationic protein (ECP) in the blood.